osxmidi/LinVst/README.md

 **IK SampleTank**

 **Addictive Drums 2** (Addictive Drums 2 requires that the dll (and therefore the renamed linvst.so) needs to be loaded from the installation directory, ie a fixed path).

-**EZDrummer2** (choose Mixer window before quiting if drumkit is playing to avoid possible hang when quiting)

 **Mercuriall Spark Amp Sim**